Ezi Family from Matanuska

 Niteh was the Dena'ina

-name for an Native village in the Matanuska Valley.
-You can find it spelled several ways (in various records) everything from Niteh, to Nitakh, to Nitak,
+name for a village in the Matanuska Valley.
+I have found it spelled several

+different ways; everything from Niteh, to Nitakh, to Nitak, to Nikta, and

 By todays landmarks, Niteh was located on a delta between the Matanuska